-- 3.9 Evidence was collected from a number of sources: - The views of Internal Audit, reported to Audit (and Member Standards) Committee though regular progress reports, and the Annual Internal Audit Opinion - An annual review of the effectiveness of Internal Audit - The views of our external auditors, regularly reported to Audit (and Member Standards) Committee though regular progress reports, the Annual Audit Letter and Annual Governance Report - The activities and operations of Council Service Areas whose Heads provide written assurance statements using an Internal Control Checklist - The views of Members (Chairmen and Vice Chairmen and Leader of the Minority Group) using a Members' Questionnaire - The Risk Management Process, particularly the Strategic Risk Register - Performance information is reported to Cabinet and Overview and Scrutiny Committees. - 3.10 This information was then collated and an early draft Statement produced and circulated to key officers (including the S151 Officer, Monitoring Officer and Internal Audit Manager) for comment. - 3.11 These comments were incorporated into the document.
-The Statement was reviewed by Leadership Team at its meeting on 25 April 2018, and it was once again updated and sent to the External Auditors for comment. - 3.12 The final draft version of the Annual Governance Statement for 2017/18 is now presented to Audit (and Member Standards) Committee for approval at APPENDIX A. - 3.13 This Statement will then be signed by the Leader and Chief Executive and will ultimately form part of the 2017/18 Statement of Accounts. - 3.14 The Best Practice Framework recommends developing and maintaining an up to date local code of governance and the one proposed for 2018/19 is shown at APPENDIX B.
+- 3.9 Evidence was collected from a number of sources: - The views of Internal Audit, reported to Audit and Member Standards Committee though regular progress reports, and the Annual Internal Audit Opinion - An annual review of the effectiveness of Internal Audit - The views of our external auditors, regularly reported to Audit (and Member Standards) Committee though regular progress reports, the Annual Audit Letter and Annual Governance Report - The activities and operations of Council Service Areas whose Heads provide written assurance statements using an Internal Control Checklist - The views of Members (Chairmen and Vice Chairmen and Leader of the Minority Group) using a Members' Questionnaire - The Risk Management Process, particularly the Strategic Risk Register - Performance information is reported to Cabinet and Overview and Scrutiny Committees. - 3.10 This information was then collated and an early draft Statement produced and circulated to key officers (including the S151 Officer, Monitoring Officer and Internal Audit Manager) for comment. - 3.11 These comments were incorporated into the document.
+The Statement was reviewed by Leadership Team at its meeting on 10 April 2019, and it was once again updated and sent to the External Auditors for comment. - 3.12 The final draft version of the Annual Governance Statement for 2018/19 is now presented to Audit (and Member Standards) Committee for approval at APPENDIX A. - 3.13 This Statement will then be signed by the Leader and Chief Executive and will ultimately form part of the 2018/19 Statement of Accounts. - 3.14 The Best Practice Framework recommends developing and maintaining an up to date local code of governance and the one proposed for 2019/20 is shown at APPENDIX B.

-Alternative Options The alternative option is not to produce an Annual Governance Statement for 2017/18 which would result in the Council being in breach of its statutory obligations.
-Consultation Consultation has taken place with Leadership Team, S151 Officer, Monitoring Officer, Internal Audit and the Council's External Auditors, Grant Thornton.
+Alternative Options The alternative option is not to produce an Annual Governance Statement for 2018/19 which would result in the Council being in breach of its statutory obligations.
+Consultation Consultation has taken place with Leadership Team, S151 Officer, Monitoring Officer and Internal Audit.
 Financial Implications There are no direct financial implications from the production of the AGS.